-Day 25: Siem Reap
+Day 11: Siem Reap

-Today explore the less-visited Beng Mealea, a mysterious temple completely overrun by the jungle where you will explore on foot for approximately an hour and half.
-In the high-water season, you will also visit Kompong Khleang, a unique village on stilts.
+Today explore the less visited Beng Mealea, a mysterious temple completely overrun by the jungle where you will explore on foot for approximately an hour and half.
+In the highwater season, you will also visit Kompong Khleang a unique village on stilts.
 In the lower water season, you will visit Chong Kneas floating village.
 Return to Siem Reap via a Cambodian artistry assembly - Les Artisan D'Angkor before arriving back at your hotel this evening.
+Tonight, enjoy dinner while watching an Apsara dance performance.